Dynamical systems on torus related to general Heun equations: phase-lock areas and constriction breaking: Linear systems and Heun equations

 \begin{problem} Describe those torus dynamical type Fuchsian systems with four singularities on a vector-function $Y=(Y_1, Y_2)$ on $\overline{\mathbb{C}}$ that are equivalent to Heun equations on $Y_2(z)$.
 That is, describe those Heun equations with four singularities that have torus dynamical type. \end{problem}

-In Subsection 1.2 we present a first result towards its solution, treating the particular case, when the matrix $K$ is diagonal.
-Our result yields an explicit family (\ref{heunt}) of torus dynamical type Heun equations depending on six real parameters.
+In subsection 3.2 we present a first result towards its solution, treating the particular case, when the matrix $K$ is diagonal; we then renormalize $K$ to have zero second eigenvalue multiplying the vector function $Y$ by a power of $z$.
+Our result yields an explicit family~\eqref{heunt} of torus dynamical type Heun equations depending on five real parameters.